The Goddess of the Harvest.

 Annapurna I is bestowed with powerful wrath, but the bounty of beauty definitely fell to her sister peak, Annapurna II (clearly whoever named these mountains did not have my vivid anthropomorphising imagination).
 Sam and I spend the best part of an afternoon just staring at her; soft curves on hard edges, a sunset blush, her majesty still rising.
 Her crown like an explosive caldera: but these jewels are made from squashed sea beds, not violent pyroclastics.
 In the words of Herzog on the first ascent of Annapurna in 1950, “the mountains had bestowed on us their beauties, and we adored them with a child’s simplicity and revered them with a monks veneration of the divine”.
 The essence of these mountains cannot be weaved into words or distilled by pixels, for they defy the comprehensible.
 I’m afraid you will have to go and see her for yourself.

-At lunchtime a blizzard blusters through and we take refuge in small hut and watch the hardcore hikers trudge on through the sideways snowdrift.
+At lunchtime, a blizzard blusters through and we take refuge in a small hut and watch the hardcore hikers trudge on through the sideways snowdrift.
 Huddling over pots of tea and hoping the fire will be lit soon, we gently lull away the afternoon to the soft chanting of the resident monk.
-The next morning after a gentle downhill stroll we reach Manang by 11am and celebrate with hot chocolate, real coffee (like, from an espresso machine and everything!), yak burgers (for the meat eaters among us) and popcorn in the local cinema, complete with pirated DVDs and yak-skin covered seats.
+The next morning after a gentle downhill stroll we reach Manang by 11am and celebrate with hot chocolate, real coffee (like, from an espresso machine and everything!), yak burgers (for the meat-eaters) and popcorn in the local cinema, complete with pirated DVDs and yak-skin covered seats.
 Now this is what I call a holiday!
 The first leg of our journey was over.

 Now the crunch point had arrived: would we attempt the pass?
 And if so, would we all make it over together?